 Mitsubishi Strada Variants: Conclusion

-If you want a Strada that stands out from the pack, then either of the Strada Athlete trims are for you.
-As a whole though, the Strada is one of the more futuristic-looking trucks in the market right now so any of the variants are good-looking either way.
+If you want a Strada that stands out from the pack, then either of the available Strada Athlete trims is for you.
+On the whole though, the Strada is one of the more futuristic-looking trucks in the market right now so any of the variants are good-looking either way.

-For serious off-roaders, or those who regularly need to go deep into the boonies, only the Strada Athlete 4x4 AT and the Strada GLS 4x4 MT are available to you.
-Do note however that the former also comes with several goodies that the other trims lack.
-It has more airbags, a plusher interior, and it might be the safest too since it’s the only one that comes with seven airbags as well as driver-assist features.
+For serious off-roaders, or those who regularly need to go deep into the boonies, the Strada Athlete 4x4 AT and the Strada GLS 4x4 MT might be ideal.
+Do note, however, that the former also comes with several goodies that the other trims lack.
+It has a plusher interior, and it might be the safest too since it’s the only one that comes with seven airbags as well as driver-assist features.

 The Strada Athlete has this tough, battle-ready look

 But if you just want a no-frills truck that’s good for driving in the city, hauling stuff, and serving as a family ride, then the GLS 4x2 might be more your speed.
 The manual variant, in particular, is relatively affordable.

 Did this variant comparison help you make your choice?
 Feel free to check out other Mitsubishi models here at Philkotse.